s2imon/pp4pp/README.md

 pp4pp
 =====

-My guide for privacy policy for apps.
+My guide for privacy policy for apps: pp4pp

+Well, give me a little more time to unwrap it.